 Insufficient restrictions on system access over the network increases exposure to attack from viruses, worms, and other malicious activity.
 Further, a lack of proper restrictions will also allow undesired access to resources such as printers.
 To enable proper protection, it is necessary to have a rule that denies any inbound traffic that is not specifically necessary to the proper use of the device.

-Configure your firewalls to allow network based scanning by Information Security Office (ISO) vulnerability scanners.
-ISO will scan hosts on the campus network determining if hosts are vulnerable to common network threats or if a system appears to have been compromised.
+Configure your firewalls to allow network-based scanning by Information Security Office (ISO) vulnerability scanners.
+ISO will scan hosts on the campus network to determine if hosts are vulnerable to common network threats or if a system appears to have been compromised.

 Many times firewalls are configured such that rules are only placed on inbound traffic and allow all outbound traffic.
 Restricting outbound traffic provides an additional layer of security against misuse or data loss in the event of a compromised host and should be used where appropriate.

 A firewall will reduce the likelihood of compromise, but cannot prevent all attacks.
 Firewall logs, if enabled, can be used to identify successful attacks.
 In the event of a system compromise, these logs are used in forensic analysis to determine the extent of the compromise, scope of the damage, and nature of the attack.

 - retain at least 30 days of data;